Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Usage: MULTIPLY(x, y) calculates the multiplication of x and y, alternative grammar to using the * symbol
+Usage: MULTIPLY(x, y) calculates the multiplication of x and y, alternative grammar to using the * symbol.

 Argument type: BYTE/SHORT/INTEGER/LONG/FLOAT/DOUBLE